 What Guidance Did CMS Offer in Their Planned Roll-out of the New Model?
-In its Home Health Perspective Payment System (HHPPS) model Proposed Role for 2020, CMS included a 8.01% base rate reduction adjustment under the Patient Driven Groups Model (PDGM) - up from the previously proposed 6.42% reduction - that would start before any actual behavioral changes occur.
-This one-year reduction could reduce payments in the Medicare Home Health Program by an estimated \$1.298 billion in 2020, causing instability to all providers, threaten access to care, and harm the Medicare home health program for seniors.
-The home health community believes Congress did not intend for home health to be cut by \$1.298 billion in 2020.
+CMS outlined the structure of the new payment system (called PDGM - Patient Driven Groupings Model), which includes a 6.42% "behavioral assumption" payment reduction for CY 2020.
+This one-year reduction could reduce payments in the Medicare Home Health Program by an estimated \$1 billion in 2020, causing instability to all providers, threaten access to care, and harm the Medicare home health program for seniors.
+The home health community believes Congress did not intend for home health to be cut by \$1 billion in 2020.
 The Congressional Budget Office in the BBA estimated the new payment system would have no effect on federal spending.

 What is a "Behavioral Assumption" Cut?
 Without any data or evidence, CMS makes assumptions or guesses about provider behavior in a new payment system.
 Simply, CMS assumes that providers systemically will change their coding to maximize payment in a new model.
 There is no evidence to support this assumption.
 In fact, CMS' own analysis of home health payments (CMS' 2017 Fee-for-Serve Supplemental Improper Payment Data Report) indicates that improper payments due to incorrect coding was zero dollars.
 This is in direct contrast to CMS' assumptions about provider behavior in the new payment system.
-No data or evidence warrants a 8.01% (\$1.298 billion) cut to home health providers.
+No data or evidence warrants a 6.42% (\$1 billion) cut to home health providers.